The cooling fan relay essentially functions as, the on/off switch for the engine’s cooling fans.

 How Does A Relay Actually Work

-A relay uses a relatively small electric current that can turn on or off a much larger electric current.
-A relay is basically an electromagnet (a coil of wire that becomes a temporary magnet when electricity flows through it).
+A relay uses a relatively small electric current, that can turn on or off, a much larger electric current.
+A relay is basically an electromagnet.
+For instance, a coil of wire that becomes a temporary magnet, when electricity flows through it.
 You can think of a relay as a kind of electric lever.
-Switch it on with a tiny current and it switches on (“leverages”) another item using a much bigger current.
+Switch it on with a tiny current and it switches on, another item using a much bigger current.

-Non-functional cooling fans are another common symptom of a potential problem with the cooling fan relay.
-If the relay fails, it will be unable to supply power to the fans; and as a result they will not operate.
+Non-functional cooling fans are another common symptom of, a potential problem with the cooling fan relay.
+If the relay fails, it will be unable to supply power to the fans.
+As a result, they will not operate.

 If the cooling fans are staying on all the time, this is another (less common) symptom.